Duvall’s 3-run homer helps Marlins beat Phillies 9-6

+MIAMI (AP) — The Miami Marlins are gaining ground in the tight NL East, one game out of first place and not about to celebrate.

+“You chase a team and you’re down one; two days later if you lose a couple in a row, you’re in last place,” manager Don Mattingly said with a chuckle.
+“That’s the division right now.
+But we’ve put ourselves in the pack.”

-MIAMI (AP) — Adam Duvall hit a three-run homer and Jesús Aguilar drove in two runs with a double and a single to help the Miami Marlins beat the Philadelphia Phillies 9-6 on Monday night.
+Miami won for the fifth time in six games when Adam Duvall hit a three-run homer and Jesús Aguilar drove in two runs with a double and a single to help beat the Philadelphia Phillies 9-6 Monday night.

+The Marlins are a game behind the first-place New York Mets despite a wave of injuries and a sputtering offense that ranks last in the league in on-base percentage.

-Corey Dickerson hit a tiebreaking two-run triple in the sixth, and Garrett Cooper had two hits and an RBI off the bench for the Marlins.
-They’ve won five of their past six to close within one game of the NL East-leading New York Mets.
+The lineup came to life against the Phillies.
+Corey Dickerson hit a tiebreaking two-run triple in the sixth, and Garrett Cooper had two hits and an RBI off the bench.

 Miami rookie Trevor Rogers allowed three hits and two runs, one earned, in five innings, which increased his ERA to 1.75.
 Adam Cimber (1-1) pitched a scoreless sixth, and Dylan Floro retired the only batter he faced for his first career save.

-Zach Eflin (2-4) allowed four runs, three earned, in six innings.
+Zach Eflin (2-4) allowed four runs, three earned, in six innings against the Marlins.

+“They’re a good, scrappy team,” Eflin said.
+“They handle mistakes pretty well — pitches that we leave over the plate.
+But we need to take care of business.
+We need to get back on the winning train.”

-Phillies slugger Bryce Harper, whose 0-for-16 slump has dropped his OPS to .884, was held out for the second game in a row.
+Philadelphia slugger Bryce Harper, whose 0-for-16 slump has dropped his OPS to .884, was held out for the second game in a row.

 “He has been scuffling a little bit,” manager Joe Girardi said before the game.
 “Sometimes a couple of days off help.”